 How to Import Your CSV File

-To import your CSV inventory file, hover over the “Selling” link in the upper left-hand corner of any page and select “Import from inventory file” from the drop-down menu.
+To import your existing CSV (.csv) inventory file, hover over the “Selling” link in the upper left-hand corner of any page and select “Import from inventory file” from the drop-down menu.

 Note that this process can take up to a few hours to complete depending on the number of items